 It’s believed that the Takata airbag housing can explode upon deployment, spraying vehicle interiors with metal shrapnel.
 One vehicle manufacturer connected the shrapnel with “over-aggressive combustion” from excessive pressure inside of the airbag inflators that can cause the inflator to “rupture.”
 There’s evidence that the shrapnel is propelled at such high speeds that it cuts through the airbag fabric.
 Injuries claimed from the exploding inflators are usually to the head and neck.

 The Takata airbag recalls involve what’s known as product liability law.
-Terry & Kelly, PLLC represents injured Texans when they’re injured by defective products, including Takata airbags.
-If you or somebody close to you has been injured by what you believe is a defective airbag or any other defective product, contact the Austin personal injury attorneys at Terry & Kelly, PLLC today.
+TK Injury Lawyers represents injured Texans when they’re injured by defective products, including Takata airbags.
+If you or somebody close to you has been injured by what you believe is a defective airbag or any other defective product, contact the Austin personal injury attorneys at TK Injury Lawyers today.

 Austin has a significant and vibrant bike culture.
 It’s frequently called one of the best cities in the country for cyclists because of bicycle lanes, designated bicycle routes and multi-purpose paths.
 No matter where you go, you’ll often see mom or dad pulling their child in a child trailer while enjoying a bike ride.
 However, […]

 A recent report released by the National Highway Traffic and Safety Administration included a mandate for Fiat Chrysler Automobiles to initiate a vehicle buyback program due to its failure to complete a 2013 recall.
 This recall relates to the Ram truck and Dodge SUV vehicle lines that pose a danger to the public.
 Specifically, these […]